brookskindle/Spoiler-Alert/README.md

 mkvirtualenv spoiler
 pip install -r requirements.txt
 ```
 That's it!
-All that is left is to run `python spoiler.py` to start the
+All that is left is to run `python spoiler.py runserver` to start
-webserver.
+the webserver.
 Do note, however, that debug mode is currently turned **on**, so
 don't go hosting this unless you turn debugging mode off.